Last updated on January 2, 2021

 so your youth is renewed

-You compare your love to my love for my children.
-You know the depth of my cry for them, O Lord.
+You compare your love to mine for my children.
+You know the depth of my cry for them.

 As a father has compassion